DecentralCardGame/go-faucet/README.md

-SECRET_KEY=key  # The key used to communicate with the hCaptcha server RPC_NODE=tcp://127.0.0.1:26657  # Blockchains rpc node BLOCKCHAIN_USER=alice  # The users name that send messages to the chain, keys must be present in local keyring
+SECRET_KEY=key  # The key used to communicate with the hCaptcha server RPC_NODE=tcp://127.0.0.1:26657  # Blockchains rpc node BLOCKCHAIN_USER=alice  # The users name that send messages to the chain, keys must be present in local keyring CHAIN_HOME=""  # The chains home folder, leave empty for default
 ```